 Cybersecurity Ventures had predicted that there will be roughly $10 billion of global expenses on Cyber Security measures by 2027 to respond against catastrophic cyberattack losses in 2021.
-To understand the impact of it better, we will explore the importance of Cyber Security and the following topics in detail:
+To understand its impact in a better way, we will explore the importance of Cyber Security and the following topics in detail:

 Learn what is Cyber Security from this video by Intellipaat

-Digital transformation brought along with it a gamut of cybercrimes as well.
+The digital transformation brought along with it a gamut of cybercrimes as well.
 Our personal data, finances, and work-life have blended into the digital world and the internet.
-Although disruptive, this digital revolution has unfortunately led to the beginning of a new category of crimes—cybercrimes like invasions of privacy, malicious attacks, frauds, and many such unethical activities.
+Although these are disruptive technologies, the digital revolution has unfortunately led to the beginning of a new category of crimes—cybercrimes like invasions of privacy, malicious attacks, frauds, and many such unethical activities.

 This is why Cyber Security is an indispensable element of the digital world for keeping everything secure and in order.
 Knowing about Cyber Security and its importance can keep us safe from cybercriminals, hackers, and other agents of fraud.

 Hackers have an entire collection of tricks up their sleeves.
 Some instances are:

 Malware is short for malicious software and is a blanket term used for viruses, ransomware, trojans, worms, spyware, and other harmful computer programs.
 Hackers deliver these attacks through emails or downloads to gain access to sensitive information and wreak destruction.
 For Example- ‘Mydoom’ caused damage worth $ 38 billion.